-The Middle East stretches from Turkey to Pakistan.
+The Middle East stretches from Türkiye to Iran.
 Of the peoples in this region, the Lebanese have the longest history in New Zealand.

 In the late 1800s migrants left Lebanon in search of wealth in the New World, including the goldfields of Australia.
 Some then crossed the Tasman Sea to Dunedin, Wellington and Auckland in the 1880s and 1890s.